 CE-IA-4 Preparation of a Tree Protection Ordinance.
-The City shall prepare and adopt a Tree Protection Ordinance that addresses standards, for example: heritage trees; public right-of-way trees; parking lot shade trees; native trees; protective buffer widths for native trees, tree protection zones, and mitigation ratios; street and parkway trees; and anti-topping.
+The City shall prepare and adopt a Tree Protection Ordinance that addresses standards, for example: heritage trees; public right-of-way trees; parking lot shade trees; native trees; protective buffer widths for native trees, tree protection zones, and mitigation ratios; street and parkway trees; and antitopping.

-Summary 2018: The Urban Forest Management Plan was adopted on June 7, 2011 and, as a result, the Public Tree Advisory Commission (PTAC) was created.
-In late 2016, the City Council approved and adopted the Revised Urban Forest Management
+Summary 2019: The Urban Forest Management Plan was adopted on June 7, 2011 and, as a result, the Public Tree Advisory Commission (PTAC) was created.
+In late 2016, the City Council approved and adopted the Revised Urban Forest Management Plan.

-Plan.
 Currently, applications for new development that could affect adjacent trees must either include tree protection measures along with the application or are conditioned as part of the project approval to provide measures, such as fencing to protect critical root zones, replacement ratios for removed or damaged trees, as well as long-term maintenance or monitoring requirements.
-Consideration of a new City Tree Protection Ordinance could be considered after adoption of the New Zoning Ordinance.
+Consideration of a new City Tree Protection Ordinance could be considered after adoption of the New Zoning Ordinance, which is expected to occur in early 2020.